 Monitor mixing is overlooked.

-Some live sound engineers think of it as the halfway house between being a runner and an actual live Front of House(FOH) mixing engineer.
+Some live as the halfway house between being a runner and an actual live Front of House(FOH) mixing engineer.
 For me, monitor mixing is great in its own right.
 There are certain drawbacks to being way out there by yourself mixing at the FOH position while the monitor mixer is in the middle of the party that’s going on onstage.
 What’s the party all about, and why is it so much better to be monitoring than mixing?